This Ain't a Love Song: Critical reception

+appeal were stronger than ever."
+He added, "You can almost imagine what it would sound like with Wilson Pickett singing it".
+Simon Williams from NME commented, "And hey, guess what?
+'This Ain't a Love Song' actually is a love song!"
+Another NME editor, Stephen Dalton, wrote that it "waltzes and croaks" like 'Bed of Roses'.
+Tony Cross from Smash Hits gave it two out of five, saying, "Yes it is.
+It's all about crying rivers and dying on a regular basis for some bird.
+Sounds more trouble than she's worth to me, fella.
+Get yourself a proper bird, cut out the slush like this and play her some of that brilliant guitar rock like you used to.
+That way she might not be so keen to off it."

 Music video

-The accompanying music video for "This Ain't a Love Song" was shot at Wat Ratchaburana in Ayuthaya, Thailand, and directed by Andy Morahan.
+The accompanying music video for "This Ain't a Love Song" was shot at Wat Ratchaburana in Ayuthaya, Thailand, and directed by British commercial, film and music video director Andy Morahan.

 "Como yo nadie te ha amado"

 A Spanish version, "Como yo nadie te ha amado" ("Nobody Has Loved You Like I Do"), was also recorded.
 However, the lyrics in the two versions differ from each other; the original version talks about a lost love, which is never recovered, while the Spanish version is a reflection on love, about how no one will love someone with the same passion than the narrator.

 Mexican singer Yuridia covered the Spanish version, "Como yo nadie te ha amado", on her second studio album Habla El Corazón which peaked at number 16 on the Billboard Hot Latin Songs chart.
 Yuridia's cover received was nominated at the 2008 Latin Billboard Awards for Latin Pop Airplay of the Year by a Female Artist.
 Her cover also led to Jon Bon Jovi winning an ASCAP Latin Award in the Pop/Ballad field.